-

 1. Statistical Knowledge

 Practising the skill: Learn about basic statistical concepts such as mean, median, standard deviation, and correlation.
-Over time, delve deeper into statistical hypothesis testing and regression analysis.
+Over time, go deeper into statistical hypothesis testing and regression analysis.

 2. Data Visualisation

 Why it's essential: A picture can express a thousand words.
-Data visualisation aids in the translation of complex data sets into simple, visual tales.
+Data visualisation helps in the translation of complex data sets into simple, visual tales.

 3. Data Cleaning